gpuweb/gpuweb/design/BufferOperations.md

 ### GC pressure

-The `WebGPUMappedMemory` design makes each mapped region create two grabage collected objects.
+The `WebGPUMappedMemory` design makes each mapped region create two garbage collected objects.
 This could lead to some GC pressure.

 ### Side effects between mapped memory regions

 What happens when `WebGPUMappedMemory` object's region in the buffer overlap?
-Are write from one visiable from the other?
+Are write from one visible from the other?
 If they are, maybe `WebGPUMappedMemory.getPointer` should return an `ArrayBufferView` instead.

 ### Interactions with workers